JMDKC/jmdkc.github.io/_posts/2019-03-24-ghirri-paume.md

 I first saw that photo (and first heard that Ghirri was getting a retrospective in the Jeu de Paume) in [a great show at M&L Fine Arts in London](http://www.mlfineart.com/portfolio/homage-to-luigi-ghirri/), a couple of years ago.
 And coming across it again was like re-encountering an old friend.
 An old, fascinating, outwardly wealthy and calm, friend with a secret he’d never share.

 *Luigi Ghirri: Cartes et Territoires is at Jeu de Paume (Paris).
-16 March – 4 May 2019*
+12 February – 2 June 2019*